typescript-cheatsheets/react/docs/basic/getting-started/context.md

 };
 ```

-Using a runtime type check in this will has the benefit of printing a clear error message in the console when a provider is not wrapping the components properly.
+Using a runtime type check in this will have the benefit of printing a clear error message in the console when a provider is not wrapping the components properly.
 Now it's possible to access `currentUser.username` without checking for `null`:

 ```tsx
 import { useContext } from "react";